ccao03-a11y/PennyProject_data440/README.md

-# Author: Ruihang Fang, Chunyang Cao
+# Penny Project by Ruihang Fang, Chunyang Cao

 ## Penney's Game and the two variations
 This project studies two versions of the Humble–Nishiyama Randomness Game, which is a form of playing cards of Penney’s Game.
 In Penney’s Game, both players first choose a sequence of length 3, and then outcomes are generated until one player’s sequence appears first.
 One special feature of this game is that it is nontransitive, which means Player 2 can often choose a sequence that has a probabilistic advantage based on Player 1’s choice.